 Neurodegeneration is the most common biological cause of dementia and often leads to Alzheimer’s disease.
 Neurodegeneration is the process where brain cells (neurons) break down and die.
 These dying brain cells cause a permanent and progressive decrease in mental and physical function over time.
-Types of dementia that result from neurodegeneration include:
+Types of dementia that result from neurodegeneration include the following:

-Damage to blood vessels in the brain, or cerebrovascular damage, is a common biological cause of dementia.
-It includes strokes and/or narrowing of the blood vessels supplying the brain.
-Localized areas of the brain are destroyed (so-called “infarcts”) from not getting enough blood supply.
-Many of the same factors that cause heart disease also cause cerebrovascular disease.
-The type of dementia that results from cerebrovascular disease is:
+Damage to blood vessels in the brain, or cerebrovascular damage, by way of hemorrhage, malformation, or blockage, is a common biological cause of dementia.
+It is most often caused by strokes, heart disease, and/or hardening of the blood vessels supplying the brain (atherosclerosis).
+Localized areas of the brain are destroyed (so-called “infarcts”) from not getting enough blood supply (oxygen).
+The type of dementia that results from cerebrovascular disease is as follows:

 Infection can also cause dementia.
-Viruses, bacteria, or parasites can destroy brain cells and dementia can result in some cases — usually in later stages of severe infections.
-Common types of dementia caused by infection include:
+Viruses, bacteria, and parasites can destroy brain cells and dementia can result in some cases — usually in the later stages of severe infections.
+Common types of dementia caused by infection include the following:

-Dementia can also result from a chemical imbalance in the body caused by either a toxin (e.g. drugs), malnutrition, or other biological conditions, such as metabolic disorders.
-This form of dementia includes:
+Dementia can also result from a chemical imbalance in the body caused by a toxin (e.g. drugs), malnutrition, or other biological conditions, such as metabolic disorders.
+This form of dementia includes the following:

-Serious injuries and concussions to the head and brain can cause dementia.
-This category includes:
+Serious injuries and concussions to the head and brain are another cause of dementia.
+This category includes the following dementia:

 While it is not possible to prevent Alzheimer’s disease and other related dementias, there are steps one can take to decrease the chance of developing dementia.
 Examples include not smoking, getting exercise, stimulating the mind with puzzles and reading, maintaining a nutritious diet, and getting sufficient Vitamin D. Learn more about reducing your risk of dementia here.